 PLAYA SALSA BRAVA, CAHUITA, PUERTO VIEJO DE TALAMANCA, PLAYA COCLES

-Recommended for experimented surfers, the Caribbean Coast can sometimes be quite dangerous.
-Puerto Viejo de Talamanca is a small fishing village, stuck between the tropical forest and the crystal-clear waters of the Atlantic.
+Recommended for experimented surfers, as the Caribbean Coast can sometimes be quite dangerous!
+Puerto Viejo de Talamanca is a small fishing village, nestled between the tropical forest and the crystal-clear waters of the Atlantic.
 From Puerto Viejo, you can reach several beaches like Playa Negra or Playa Cocles, or head a little further to Cahuita and Playa Salsa Brava.

 THE NICOYA PENINSULA